UCSC-nanopore-cgl/margin/README.md

 The following parameters are used to determine if phasing is questionable or whether the current phaseset should be extended:

-* `phase.phasesetMinBinomialReadSplitLikelihood`: the cumulative binomial probability of the read partition at this variant (ie a partition of 10/10 has likelihood .588, and 5/15 has likelihood .021) must be above this threshold
+* `phase.phasesetMinBinomialReadSplitLikelihood`: the cumulative binomial probability of the read partition at this variant (ie a partition of 10:10 has likelihood .588, and 5:15 has likelihood .021) must be above this threshold
-* `phase.phasesetMaxDiscordantRatio`: the ratio of concordant to discordant reads assigned to the current and previous phased variants' haplotypes
+* `phase.phasesetMaxDiscordantRatio`: the maximum allowed ratio of discordant reads to all tagged reads assigned to the current and previous phased variants' haplotypes
 * `phase.phasesetMinSpanningReads`: the total number of phased reads spanning two adjacent phased variants

 ## Installation ##